ZachAnsbro/IT-1025/Project/readme.md

 ### Part Part 1: Project Intent and Plan

 I am choosing to go with option two and plan to imlement code in to a program.
-I hope to create a simple application or game that has user input capability.
+I hope to create a simple application or webpage that has user input capability.

 ### Project Part 2: